Cheesy-Brik/linua-updater/README.txt

+Linua Updater v1.1

+Automatic DLC Installer for The Sims 4

 About

-Linua Updater is a utility that automatically downloads and installs DLC for The Sims 4.
+Linua Updater is a lightweight tool that automatically downloads and installs DLC for The Sims 4.
-It is designed to remove the need for manual file handling and make the update process simple, clear, and accessible for all users.
+It removes the need for manual file handling and makes the update process simple, clear, and accessible for everyone.

-The tool supports all game distributions: Steam, EA App, Epic Games, and custom paths.
+The tool works with all game distributions: Steam, EA App, Epic Games, and custom installation paths.

 Features

 automatic download and installation of supported DLC

-proper handling of multi-part archives
+correct processing of multi-part archives

-integrity verification
+file integrity verification

-recovery of incomplete or corrupted downloads
+recovery of interrupted or corrupted downloads

-support for any installation directory
+support for any directory structure

 stable HTTPS requests